Saraja98/Creating-a-twitter-Bot-that-listens-and-retweets-using-TwitterAPI/README.md

 <I>I want to be active on my twitter account even if no access to internet connection by automating the task of tweeting via a Bot.</I>

+<I> I want to be updated about new research and developements in my feild </I>

 <B> Outputs </B>
 1)Ran my program on terminal